SAP/styleguides/clean-abap/CleanABAP.md

 - Use the CDS test environment (`CL_CDS_TEST_ENVIRONMENT`) to test your CDS views.

 A list of the available frameworks with examples can be found in [this repository](https://github.com/sautermi0/ABAPTestIsolationDemo).
+The repository might not be completely compliant with the CleanABAP-style guide, it only provides examples to help with test isolation tools.

 #### Use test seams as temporary workaround